swannodette/swannodette.github.com/_posts/2014-07-30-hijacking-json.md

 ```

 If you're excited about getting immutable data from your server into
-your React client application transit-js presents a pretty good story
+your React client application, transit-js presents a pretty good story
-even plain JSON.
-However, if you change your backend to emit Transit
+even if you marshal plain JSON.
+However, if you change your backend to
-JSON you will see a fairly significant performance boost.
-If in the
+emit Transit JSON you will see a fairly significant performance
-future Immutable provides more efficient means to construct values as
+boost.
+If in the future Immutable provides more efficient means to
-well as exposing an array map type, you will be able deserialize
+construct values as well as exposing an array map type, you will be
-immutable values near as fast or faster than you can `JSON.parse` plain
+able deserialize immutable values near as fast or faster than you can
-JSON data in many modern browsers.
+`JSON.parse` plain JSON data in many modern browsers.